000ssg/test_react/README.md

 Enter data and click on "Add new" to append participant.

-Click on "edit" pen near participant to see/modify data inline (<b>NOTE</b>: on selection of another row no warnings, any changes lost and another line is edited!).
+Click on "edit" pen near participant to see/modify data inline (<b>NOTE</b>: on selection of another row no warnings, any changes are lost and another line is edited!).

 Click on "delete" icon of participant to immediately delete participant (<b>NOTE</b>: no warnings, just delete)